“So then he has mercy on whomever he wills, and he hardens whomever he wills.” (Romans 9:18-23)

-The choosing of the younger over the older, the lesser over the greater is a pattern that is repeated throughout scripture.
+The choosing of the younger over the older and the lesser over the greater is a pattern that is repeated throughout scripture.
 Jacob was chosen over Esau.
 Abel was chosen over Cain.
 Isaac was chosen over Ishmael.
 Joseph and David were chosen over their older brothers.
 The younger son was chosen over the older son in the parable of the Prodigal Son.
 Jesus said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and intelligent, and revealed them to little children” (Mt 11:25).
-When the Pharisees complained that Jesus was eating with tax collectors and sinners, Jesus said, “Those who are well have no need of a physician, but those who are sick.
+When the Pharisees complained that Jesus was eating with tax collectors and sinners, He said, “Those who are well have no need of a physician, but those who are sick.
 Go and learn what this means, I desire mercy, and not sacrifice.
 For I came not to call the righteous, but sinners.”
 Paul said, “God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God” (1 Cor 1:28-29).
 James 2:5 says, “Listen, my beloved brothers, has not God chosen those who are poor in the world to be rich in faith and heirs of the kingdom, which he has promised to those who love him?”

 So does God really favor some over others?
 The answer is “yes.”
 This may seem unjust.
 But the Apostle Paul anticipates this objection.
 In the book of Romans he says, “What shall we say then?
 Is there injustice on God’s part?
 By no means!
-For he says to Moses, I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion”(Rm 9:14-15).
+For he says to Moses, I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion“(Rm 9:14-15).
 His purpose is to demonstrate justice on the one hand by meting out judgment to some, and to exhibit mercy by pardoning others.
 In the end, no one gets less than they deserve and some get much more, a principle illustrated in the parable of the vineyard in Matthew 13 where the workers who are hired last get paid as much as the workers who are hired first.
-The fact that he chooses the lesser over the greater shows that merit plays absolutely no part in his selection.
+The fact that God chooses the lesser over the greater shows that merit plays absolutely no part in His selection.

 All of this is totally at the discretion of the Father as Paul explains in Romans 9:18-23, “So then he has mercy on whomever he wills, and he hardens whomever he wills.“

 Paul then plays the devil’s advocate, “You will say to me then, Why does he still find fault?
 For who can resist his will?
 But who are you, O man, to answer back to God?
-Will what is molded say to its molder, ‘Why have you made me like this?’
-Has the potter no right over the clay, to make out of the same lump one vessel for honorable use and another for dishonorable use?
+Will what is molded say to its molder, ‘Why have you made me like this?‘ Has the potter no right over the clay, to make out of the same lump one vessel for honorable use and another for dishonorable use?
 What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, in order to make known the riches of his glory for vessels of mercy, which he has prepared beforehand for glory.”
-Both the vessels of glory and the vessels of wrath have been prepared by God beforehand.
+(Rom 9:19-23) Both the vessels of glory and the vessels of wrath have been prepared by God beforehand.

 If God pardoned everyone, where would his justice be?
 If he pardoned no one, where would his mercy be?
 By rights, no one is entitled to go free.
 But God withholds judgment from those whom he chooses to show mercy, not based on their own righteousness, but on the righteousness of Jesus Christ.
 Meanwhile he displays his justice against others whose hearts he has chosen to harden.

-In John 15:16 Jesus said, “You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide…” In Matthew 11:27, Jesus said, “… no one knows the Father except the Son and anyone to whom the Son decides to reveal him.”
+In John 15:16 Jesus said, “You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide…“ In Matthew 11:27, Jesus said, “… no one knows the Father except the Son and anyone to whom the Son decides to reveal him.”
 Paul did not choose Christ.
 He was on his way to arrest the believers in Damascus and bring them to Jerusalem to stand trial for their faith when Jesus stopped him in his tracks and made him do an about face.
 He was not seeking God, but breathing out threats against the saints.
 Matthew had allied himself with the Roman government against his own people as a tax collector.
-He was busy extorting his countrymen when Jesus walked by and called him to follow.
+He was busy extorting his countrymen when Jesus called him to follow.

 Nicodemas had no idea what it meant to be ‘born from above‘ when he went to Jesus by night.
 What Jesus was trying to tell him was that he could no more enter the kingdom of God on his own than a baby could give birth to itself.
 New birth is an act of the Holy Spirit entirely external to one’s self.
 Paul says that Christ imparted life to us when we were dead in our trespasses and sins (Col 2:13, Eph 2:5).
 He gave us life when we were spiritually stillborn.
 He says we were reconciled to God while we were still his enemies (Rom 5:10), not after we turned to him for forgiveness.
 New birth precedes faith.
 Faith is impossible until the Holy Spirit imparts life to our morbid spirits.